zytx121/zytx121.github.io/_publications/90_H2RBox.md

 ---
-title: "H2RBox: Horizonal Box Annotation is All You Need for Oriented Object Detection"
+title: "H2RBox: Horizonal box annotation is all you need for oriented object detection"
 collection: publications
 conf: 'International Conference on Learning Representations'
 conf_shortname: 'ICLR'